Cymbals are one of the essential percussion instruments on the market. It is not easy finding a drum set that does not have cymbals, especially today.

 At 11-inches and 12-ounces, this simple yet attractive cymbal delivers more than a dynamic focus.
 You can, therefore, be sure of a more accurate response.

 Meinl is one of the most popular brands.
 Each of their instruments is made to last long, with a solid structure and incredible sound quality.
+Here are some of their best products other than the Meinl Byzance Cymbal series.

 This cymbal set from Meinl should be a wonderful addition to your set.
 And since it contains a full npackage with a 14-inch crash, 13-inch pair of hi-hats, and a 10-inch splash, it gets you right on the road.
 Meinl has also included a pair of wooden-tip drumsticks and three lessons.